soxueren/atsd/administration/corrupted-file-recovery.md

  # status incosistent
 ```

-* Repair corrupted data files using hbck utility
+* Repair corrupted data files using the hbck utility

 ```sh
  /opt/atsd/hbase/bin/hbase hbck -repair
  # status incosistent
 ```

-If repairing didn't help, you will have to **remove** corrupted files.
+If repairing didn't help, you will have to **remove** the corrupted files.

 ## Corrupted File Deletion